Peter H. Wood: Gullah origins

-Wood explained why the Gullah people have preserved so much more of their African cultural heritage than other black communities in the U.S. The slave ships coming from Africa brought mosquitos which introduced malaria and yellow fever to the semi-tropical "low country" region bordering the South Carolina coast.
+Wood in Black Majority (1974) explained why the Gullah people have preserved so much more of their African cultural heritage than other black communities in the U.S. The slave ships coming from Africa brought mosquitos which introduced malaria and yellow fever to the semi-tropical "low country" region bordering the South Carolina coast.
 In addition, some of the surviving slaves likely carried these endemic diseases.
 The mosquitoes bred in the conditions of the rice fields, and as the rice industry expanded, so did the diseases they carried.
 Wood showed that the Africans were more resistant to these tropical fevers, because they were endemic in their homeland.
 White colonists avoided the low country because of disease.
 Although planters maintained plantations on the Sea Islands, they preferred to live in the cities of Charleston or Savannah.

 Because of the diseases and the expansion of large rice and indigo plantations, with their need for many laborers, South Carolina had a "black majority" by about 1708.
 In addition, the continuing importation of slaves from the Rice Coast meant that the people were renewed from specific tribal cultures, rather than being mixed.
 This demographic environment is what enabled Africans in the low country to retain more of their cultural heritage than slaves elsewhere in North America.
 In addition, the slaves in the low country, and especially plantations of the Sea Islands, had much less contact with whites than did those in areas such as Virginia or North Carolina, where whites were in the majority.
 Before Wood conceived his "black majority" argument, the origin of Gullah culture was not well understood.

 In Virginia and North Carolina, by contrast, many slaves were held in small numbers by individual families on subsistence farms.
 Even those held in larger numbers on plantations experienced change as crops were shifted from tobacco to mixed farming.
 This increased their interaction with whites.

 Professor Wood continued to write about Africans in colonial America.
 He teaches history at Duke University in Durham, North Carolina.